 The Museum at a Glance

-The ground floor of the museum is an interactive space which portrays the past and the present of flamenco dancing by means of projections that narrate the stories of different artists throughout the years.
+The ground floor of the museum is an interactive space that portrays the past and the present of flamenco dancing by means of projections that narrate the stories of different artists throughout the years.

-The second floor is dedicated to temporary exhibitions, particularly ones dedicated to photography, painting and sculptures, although numerous cultural activities are also held.
+The second floor is dedicated to temporary exhibitions, particularly ones dedicated to photography, painting, and sculptures, although numerous cultural activities are also held.